Tom Corson: Recognition

-Corson appeared on the Billboard Power 100 from 2012 through 2025, the Variety 500 from 2019 through 2025, and on the Billboard Country Power Players list in 2024 and 2025.
+Corson appeared on the Billboard Power 100 from 2012 through 2026, the Variety 500 from 2019 through 2025 and on the Billboard Country Power Players list in 2024 and 2025.
 Variety named Corson and Bay-Schuck executives of the year in 2024.
+He received the City of Hope Spirit of Life Award in 2025.

 In 2015, Corson was the keynote speaker at the Harvard Business School's Entertainment and Media Conference.

-In June 2016, with Peter Edge, the CEO and chairman of RCA, Corson eceived the UJA Music Visionary of the Year award.
+In June 2016, with Peter Edge, the CEO and chairman of RCA, Corson received the UJA Music Visionary of the Year award.

 In 2020, he was named inaugural chair of the board of advisors for the UCLA School of Music Business, the first music school within the University of California system.

 He was the honoree of Saban Community Clinic's 29th Annual Golf Classic in 2022.
 In June 2023, Corson received the TJ Martell Foundation Lifetime Music Industry Award at its New York Gala.